EnterpriseDB/tpa/README.md

 If you ever need to extend the functionality of TPAexec, the full range of Ansible functionality is at your disposal.

+## Installation

+To use TPAexec, you need to install tpaexec and run the `tpaexec setup` command.
+Please use the [TPAexec packages](docs/INSTALL.md) if they are available for your platform.

+If you have an EDB Github account that gives you access to the TPAexec repository, and you want to use TPAexec on MacOS X or another platform for which packages are not available, you can [install it from source](INSTALL-repo.md) or [run it inside a Docker container](INSTALL-docker.md).

 ## How do I use it?

 Select an architecture for your cluster,